Staff

 Scholar-in-Residence

-Educated at the Universities of Oxford and Cambridge, Dr. Wicks came to the United States as Jane Eliza Procter Visiting Fellow at Princeton’s Graduate School before pursuing his doctoral studies at the University of Notre Dame, where he completed his Ph.D. in 2010.
-After spending a year on a postdoctoral fellowship at Princeton, Dr. Wicks taught in the Ethics Program at Villanova University as a Catherine of Siena Fellow.
-His research focuses on the contemporary applications of Aristotelian ethical and political thought, the intellectual foundations of utilitarianism, and the psychology and ethics of argument and persuasion.
-Along with Kelvin Knight he is the co-editor of The MacIntyre Reader (forthcoming, fall 2025, from the University of Notre Dame Press).
-He is currently completing a book, The Ethics of Peter Singer: A Study of Utilitarianism in Theory and Practice, which examines the sources of the appeal of utilitarianism in contemporary culture through a critical examination of the work of the contemporary philosopher Peter Singer.
+Educated at the Universities of Oxford and Cambridge, Dr. Wicks came to the United States as Jane Eliza Procter Visiting Fellow at Princeton’s Graduate School before pursuing his doctoral studies at the University of Notre Dame.
+After returning to Princeton as a postdoctoral research fellow, Dr. Wicks taught in the Ethics Program at Villanova University before joining the Elm Institute in 2015.
+His research focuses on the contemporary applications of Aristotelian ethical and political thought, the history and philosophy of higher education, and the psychology and ethics of argument and persuasion.
+Along with Kelvin Knight he is the co-editor of Alasdair MacIntyre on Practical Philosophy: Essential Works (forthcoming from the University of Notre Dame Press in spring 2026).
+He is executive secretary of the International Society for MacIntyrean Enquiry, a faculty affiliate of the Yale Program for Biomedical Ethics, and a fellow of Davenport College.

 E-mail: peter.wicks@elminstitute.org